Abby Lee Miller: Personal life

-Miller has never been married and has no children, quoting that she “loved the studio more than family”.
+Miller has never been married and does not have any children.
+She has been quoted as saying that she "loved the studio more than family".
 In April 2018, she was diagnosed with Burkitt lymphoma, a type of non-Hodgkin's lymphoma cancer, after spinal surgery.
 In September of that year, Miller's lymphoma went into remission and she began physical therapy to relearn how to walk.

+On December 4, 2010, Miller filed for bankruptcy after owing more than $400,000 in back taxes to the IRS.